idealabasu/website_asurobotics/_posts/2017-02-17-poly-night-of-the-open-door.md

 ---
-description: Robotics was on display at the Polytechnic Campus' "Night of the Open Door"
+description: Robotics was on display at the Polytechnic Campus' "Night of the Open Door".
 ---

 <div class="embed-responsive embed-responsive-4by3">